awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

 **Note**
 Importing takes time\.
 Wait until the dataset import is complete before training the model using the dataset\.

-## Step 2: Create a Solution \(Train the Model\)<a name="gs-create-solution"></a>
+## Step 2: Create a solution \(train the model\)<a name="gs-create-solution"></a>

 Two steps are required to initially train a model\.
 First, you create the configuration for training the model using the [CreateSolution](API_CreateSolution.md) operation\.
 Second, you train the model using the [CreateSolutionVersion](API_CreateSolutionVersion.md) operation\.

 You train a model using a recipe and your training data\.
 Amazon Personalize provides a set of predefined recipes\.
-For more information, see [Step 1: Choosing a Recipe](working-with-predefined-recipes.md)\.
+For more information, see [Step 1: Choosing a recipe](working-with-predefined-recipes.md)\.
 For this exercise, you use AutoML, which allows Amazon Personalize to pick the best recipe based on the dataset you created in the preceding step\.

 1. Create the configuration for training a model by running the following command\.